egis/github-pullrequests-merge-helper/README.md

 This module plays perfectly to merge pull requests created by [semantic-dependents-updates-github](https://github.com/egis/semantic-dependents-updates-github) - that's why we wanted to create it in first place.

-## Limitations
-It only shows diff for single file from single commit of the PR (just enough for semantic-dependents-updates-github use case).

 ## Installation
 Install the package:
 ```